Urdatorn/grc-macronizer/README.md

 		local penult = vowels[2]
 		local penult_i = penult.index

-		if penult.length == "either" and ultima.length == "short" then
-			if penult.accent == CIRCUMFLEX then
+		-- ALBIN: the σωτῆρα-rule for the penult (For words with penultimate accent and short ultima, acute implies short penult.) and first circumflex rule if penult.length == "either" and ultima.length == "short" then if penult.accent == CIRCUMFLEX then
 				tokens[penult_i] = add(tokens[penult_i], MACRON)
 			elseif penult.accent == ACUTE then
 				tokens[penult_i] = add(tokens[penult_i], BREVE)
 			end
-		elseif penult.length == "long" and ultima.length == "either" then
-			if penult.accent == CIRCUMFLEX then
+		-- ALBIN: the σωτῆρα-rule for the ultima (For words with penultimate accent and long penult, acute implies long ultima) and second circumflex rule elseif penult.length == "long" and ultima.length == "either" then if penult.accent == CIRCUMFLEX then
 				tokens[ultima_i] = add(tokens[ultima_i], BREVE)